YKiselev/assets/README.md

 # Assets
 ## Synopsis

-Simple framework for asset management.
+Simple framework for asset management (asset here is any resource, for example image or sound).

 # How to use